How far apart should kids be? Child spacing is a hot topic and one that there are many pros and cons for each spacing.

 What are your thoughts on the subjects?
 Share them in the comments!

 P.S.
-If you liked this post, be sure to sign-up for my newsletter!
+If you liked this post, you’ll want to sign up for my practical parenting newsletter!

-Also, check out all my TMI posts here:
+Also, check out all my parenting posts here:

 …and all my other pregnancy posts below: